Choose a Language

 Pedro, Andrés and the brothers Santiago and Juan.
 These apostles were witnesses of very special moments in the life of Jesus: among them the transfiguration and the agony.
-Santiago had an impulsive and passionate character, which is why Jesus called him "son of thunder".
+Santiago had an impulsive and passionate character, which is why Jesus called him "son of thunder."
 He begins his apostolic work in Jerusalem.
-Later by ship it reached an Andalusian port, continuing through Portuguese lands until reaching Iria Flavia in Galicia.
-Later, he would return to Palestine, dying beheaded in Jerusalem under Herod Agrippa.
+Later by ship it arrived at an Andalusian port, continuing through Portuguese lands until arriving at Iria Flavia in Galicia.
+Later, he would return to Palestine, dying beheaded in Jerusalem in AD 42 under Herod Agrippa.

-He is the apostle who further from Jerusalem preaches the teachings of Jesus Christ and the first apostle to die martyred.
+He is the apostle who furthest from Jerusalem preaches the teachings of Jesus Christ and the first apostle to die martyred.

-According to Saint Jerome, it had been arranged that, as the Apostles went out to all places on earth to preach the gospel, each of them would rest in the province where they had preached the gospel.
+According to Saint Jerome, it had been arranged that, as the Apostles went out to all places on earth to preach the gospel, each of them would rest in the province in which they had preached the gospel.

 The conclusions of the aforementioned epistle were collected by the martyrologies that circulated throughout the West.

 Consequently, according to tradition (possible legend), his corpse was stolen by his disciples Athanasius and Teodoro and taken to Iria Flavia.
 Upon reaching land, the disciples placed the body of Santiago on a large slab that "with the weight and as if it were melted wax" became a tomb that they carried on a cart drawn by oxen.
-During the transport, when they reached the Libredón forest, the oxen refused to continue.
-This was considered as a divine sign and was chosen as the burial place.
+During transportation, upon arrival in the forest from Libredón, the oxen refused to continue.
+This was considered a divine sign and was chosen as the burial place.
 They placed the body of the apostle in a marble ark, marble ark, and buried it.